 Patients with Autism or ASD are prone to “over breathing” or hyperventilation, which causes alkalosis, a known trigger of seizures.

-An email from a person with seizures that was helped greatly by our simple techniques and exercises suggested in Optimal Breathing™ Self Mastery Kit
+An email from a person with seizures that was helped greatly by our simple techniques and exercises suggested in the Optimal Breathing™ Self Mastery Kit.

 Food selectivity or picky eating is present in upto 70% of children with ASD.
 It is often overlooked as clinicians focus on treating other, more urgent core symptoms.

 Habitual dysphagia may not cause too many problems in the pediatric population, but gastric disorders intensify for teens and young adults with autism.
-By the time habitual dysphagia shows signs and symptoms, it may be too late to quickly change.
+By the time habitual dysphagia shows signs and symptoms, it may be too late to change quickly.
 Dysphagia disorders respond best to early intervention.
-Changing swallowing habits through early intervention for evaluation and treatment of children with ASD is the best route.
+Changing swallowing habits through early intervention for the evaluation and treatment of children with ASD is the best route.

-Dietary allergies, feeding disorders are known to play a role in GI disorders in some cases.
+Dietary allergies and feeding disorders are known to play a role in GI disorders in some cases.
 In most cases, children suffering from GI problems may not exhibit typical symptoms, and therefore, in some cases, parents may not even know there is a problem.
-Researchers from Columbia University believe that early treatment of GI symptoms can result in the reduction of behavioural problems.
+Researchers from Columbia University believe that early treatment of GI symptoms can result in the reduction of behavioral problems.

 "With all of the bronchoscopies I've performed, I have not seen this type of abnormality in children who aren't autistic...It appears to be a definitive marker for autism or autistic spectrum disorder."